-In 2017, researchers published the result of five years of sampling horseshoe bats from a cave in Yunnan province.
-They found that the bats harbored coronaviruses with remarkable genetic similarity to SARS, and they hypothesized that the virus may have originated in horseshoe bats.
-Yet their work has become infamous because they identified additional viruses in the bats that were related to SARS but just as capable of entering human cells.
+In 2017, researchers published the results of sampling horseshoe bats for five years in a cave in Yunnan province.
+They found that these bats harbored coronaviruses with remarkable genetic similarity to the virus causing SARS.
+Yet their work has become infamous because they identified additional coronaviruses in the bats that were capable of entering human cells.
 Their words are now chilling:5

 We have also revealed that various [viruses] … are still circulating among bats in this region.
 Thus, the risk of spillover into people and emergence of a disease similar to SARS is possible.
 This is particularly important given that the nearest village to the bat cave we surveyed is only 1.1 km away, which indicates a potential risk of exposure to bats for the local residents.
 Thus, we propose that monitoring of SARSr-CoV evolution at this and other sites should continue, as well as examination of human behavioral risk for infection and serological surveys of people, to determine if spillover is already occurring at these sites and to design intervention strategies to avoid future disease emergence.

 A new threat emerges

 On December 30, 2019, a Chinese ophthalmologist named Li Wenliang sent a WeChat message to fellow doctors at Wuhan Central Hospital, warning them that he had seen several patients with symptoms resembling SARS 1.
 He urged his colleagues to wear protective clothing and masks to shield them from this new threat.